pts/movemetafs/README.txt

 2. Install the requirements (see above).
 3. Mount your carrier filesystem on which you want to have metadata on.
 4. Copy the mmfs_fuse.pl executable to your path.
-5. Create the MySQL database.
+5. Create the MySQL database (with recreate.sql).
 6. Start mmfs_fuse.pl with the appropriate arguments, which will mount your filesystem with a new mount point.